jhoogstraat/homelab/README.md

 ## Helpful commands

-- `systemd-analyze --user --generators=true verify adguard.service` - Check for errors during systemd unit generation
+- `systemd-analyze --user --generators=true verify X.service` - Check for errors during systemd unit generation
+- `journalctl`
-- `journalctl -r` - Show all messages in the journal sorted by recently.
+    - `-r` - Show all messages in the journal sorted by recently.
+    - `-f` - Follow logs as they are coming in.
+    - `-u` - Select a service unit to filter for.
+    - `-n X` - Show the last X lines of the journal.